MalDev Myths

 Putting it together

-Do the things i mention above first.
+Do the things I mention above first.

 If it still gets detected, the fun begins.
 Try to think about how the stuff gets detected, and try to bypass it.
-When you find a solution, take step back and try to think about why it worked - if you assumption was correct.
+When you find a solution, take a step back and try to think about why it worked - if your assumption was correct.
 Or if it’s just not being detected anymore for completely unrelated reasons.

 For more information, see: